mdarora/BookStore_project/README.txt

 	-Checked sql database, new table for categories added 0433
 	-After wasting time on insta-reels now i have made iRepo interface and added properties and methods in it.
+0547
+	-Created New category interface and class in repository -plus added properties and methods